enormandeau/github_tutorial/README.md

 ### [05 - Advanced notions](files/05_advanced_notions.md)

 - Using markdown in your README.md
-- Ignoring certain files from Git
+- Telling Git to ignore certain files
 - Getting remote changes
 - Forking and pull requests
 - Working with branches